 Students work side-by-side with world-renowned educators, clinicians, and researchers, and have many opportunities to pursue research interests.
-The College’s sophisticated, state-of-the-art clinical facilities are all housed on nine floors within NYU Dentistry, and students are assigned to Group Practices in the D1 year, with integration into the clinical setting beginning early in the D1 year.
+The College’s sophisticated, state-of-the-art clinical facilities are all housed on nine floors within NYU Dentistry, and students are integrated into the clinical setting early in the D1 year.
 This unique program is characterized by clinical rotations in the comprehensive care clinics (D1) and the specialty clinics (D2) and culminates in students gaining "initial patient care privileges" at the end of the D2 year.
 This program is designed to reinforce the integration between the foundational and clinical sciences, and to enhance the "doctoring" skills that are essential to a smooth transition into assuming the responsibilities inherent in being a healthcare provider.

 With 300,000 patient visits each year, plus community outreach rotations built into the curriculum, our students gain competence and confidence in all aspects of the clinical practice of dentistry within the 4-year curriculum.

 Each DDS student is supported by a comprehensive network of students, faculty, and staff who provide one-on-one guidance for their professional development.
 Each Academic Society has their own Student Success Network consisting of a designated Academic Advisor, Senior Mentor, and Peer Assessment Facilitator, as well as a group of dental student Peer Mentors and Peer Tutors who work closely with students and each other to promote and support student success.